derhass/HelloCube/README.md

 loader.
 This loader acquires all of the pointers to the OpenGL function at runtime.
 The loader source code is directly integrated into this project, glad itself is neither required as a build nor runtime dependency.
 However, you might use it to re-generate the loader if a new OpenGL version or extension emerges (if you intend to use the new functionality).
+Note that the included code was generated with the (not yet released as stable) version 2 of glad (https://github.com/Dav1dde/glad/tree/glad2).

 ### Requirements